AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

     + `/apps/settings`
   + ACLs (permissions)
     + Any `rep:policy` for any path under `/apps`
-+ The `ui.content` content package contains all content and configuration.
++ The `ui.content` package, or Code Package, contains all content and configuration.
 Common elements of the `ui.content` package include, but are not limited to:
   + Context-aware configurations
     + `/conf`
   + Baseline content structures (Asset folders, Sites root pages)